 Punggol Northshore residents Daniel and Mang Ling enjoy the convenience of a smart-enabled home

 To mitigate the impact of climate change, HDB is committed to making its towns more environmentally sustainable and liveable by 2030 through the HDB Green Towns Programme.
 The 10-year plan aims to reduce energy consumption, recycle rainwater, and cool HDB towns, by scaling up successful pilots and trialling new solutions such as the Urban Water Harvesting System and cool coatings on building facades and pavements to reduce surface heat absorption.

-HDB is also leading the push towards cleaner energy in Singapore and about 70% of HDB blocks will be fitted with, or identified for solar installation by 2030.
+HDB is also leading the push towards cleaner energy in Singapore.
+About 70% of HDB blocks will be fitted with or identified for solar installation by 2030.
 A solar-ready roof design has been implemented since 2017 to prepare new blocks for easier and faster solar adoption.

-The HDB Green Towns Programme will focus on three areas: reducing energy consumption, recycling rainwater, and cooling HDB towns, making all HDB towns more sustainable and liveable
+The HDB Green Towns Programme will focus on 3 areas: reducing energy consumption, recycling rainwater, and cooling HDB towns, making all HDB towns more sustainable and liveable